 Please be aware that we have been instructed by the UK government to put new security measures and hand luggage restrictions in place on all our flights from Turkey to the UK.
 This means that if you’re departing from Antalya, Bodrum or Dalaman, you must put large phones, laptops, e-readers, tablets or other large electronic devices in your checked-in baggage.
 Further information is available at http://www.jet2.com/turkey-travel-information.Checked in baggage allowance: Baggage allowances may vary depending on the type of holiday you have booked, and are subject to change.
 When booking through our website your baggage allowance will be shown to you at time of booking.
 When using our brochure please check at the time of booking.
 Many Jet2holidays packages provide customers (excluding infants) with 1 piece of checked in baggage included in the holiday price, which is an allowance of 22kg.
 Up to 2 additional bags, each with 22kg allowance, can be pre-purchased for an additional cost before the day of departure.
 Some Jet2holidays packages, including City Breaks, provide no checked-in baggage allowance, but instead customers can purchase checked-in baggage of up to 3 bags to a maximum allowance of 66kg (22kg per bag).
 Subject to availability and at Jet2.com's discretion you may check in excess baggage, which will be subject to an extra charge.

-Transfers: All of our holidays include a transfer, except where specifically specified or our City Breaks and some short breaks, which will only include transfers where specifically booked at an extra charge.
+Transfers: All of our holidays include a transfer, except: (i) where specifically specified or our City Breaks and some short breaks, which will only include transfers where specifically booked at an extra charge; or (ii) for villas, where car hire is included in the holiday price.
 The transfer times we give you are a rough guide and do not allow for local traffic conditions, or delays to incoming flights.
 Please be aware that you may have a wait upon arrival at the airport to be transferred to your accommodation.
 Transfer vehicles will try, wherever possible, to drive up to each hotel.
 However this may not always be possible due to local restrictions.
 Please refer to your Transfer Voucher for instructions on how to reconfirm your return transfer.
 You may need to arrange a private or adapted (as applicable) transfer if you have golf clubs, a wheelchair or other outsize equipment.
 Please contact our Pre-Travel Services team to discuss, so you are aware of any extra charges.